bogomirov/keyboard-shortcuts/README.md

 git commit -am "Removed the templates dir, not planning to make any customizations"
 ```

-In this way the templates will never re-appear in the keyboard-shortcuts directory when you make subsequent upgrades and merges.
-This action is reversible whenever you choose to.
+In this way the templates will never re-appear in the installation directory whether you make subsequent upgrades or merges.
+This action is reversible however, whenever you choose to.

 #Upgrade

-You can upgrade your local copy of the keyboard shortcuts repo with the last changes in the remote pretty easily.
-On Windows you can accomplish that by executing the following two statements in Command Prompt:
+You can upgrade your local copy of the project with the last changes in the remote repository pretty easily.
+On Windows 7 execute in Command Prompt:

 1. Switch to the folder where you have installed your local copy: